paul-hammant/analyze-mvn-deps/README.md

 ========================================================================
 Presently in use: org.boofcv:boofcv-WebcamCapture  0.28
- - a level        1 dependency among 1 (possibly transitive) uses

-2018-01-20 16:09  0.28 ***
+   - a level 1 dependencies among 1 (possibly transitive) uses 2018-01-20 16:09  0.28 ***

 ========================================================================
 Presently in use: org.boofcv:boofcv-calibration  0.28
- - a level        2 dependency among 1 (possibly transitive) uses

-2018-01-20 16:11  0.28 ***
+   - a level 2 dependencies among 1 (possibly transitive) uses 2018-01-20 16:11  0.28 ***

 ========================================================================
 Presently in use: org.boofcv:boofcv-core  0.28
- - a level        1 dependency among 1 (possibly transitive) uses

-2018-01-20 16:11  0.28 ***
+   - a level 1 dependencies among 1 (possibly transitive) uses 2018-01-20 16:11  0.28 ***

 ========================================================================
 Presently in use: org.boofcv:boofcv-feature  0.28
- - a level        2 dependency among 1 (possibly transitive) uses

-2018-01-20 16:11  0.28 ***
+   - a level 2 dependencies among 1 (possibly transitive) uses 2018-01-20 16:11  0.28 ***

 ========================================================================
 Presently in use: org.boofcv:boofcv-geo  0.28
- - a level        2 dependency among 1 (possibly transitive) uses

-2018-01-20 16:12  0.28 ***
+   - a level 2 dependencies among 1 (possibly transitive) uses 2018-01-20 16:12  0.28 ***

 ========================================================================
 Presently in use: org.boofcv:boofcv-io  0.28
- - a level        2 dependency among 1 (possibly transitive) uses

-2018-01-20 16:12  0.28 ***
+   - a level 2 dependencies among 1 (possibly transitive) uses 2018-01-20 16:12  0.28 ***

 ========================================================================
 Presently in use: org.boofcv:boofcv-ip  0.28
- - a level        2 dependency among 1 (possibly transitive) uses

-2018-01-20 16:12  0.28 ***
+   - a level 2 dependencies among 1 (possibly transitive) uses 2018-01-20 16:12  0.28 ***

 ========================================================================
 Presently in use: org.boofcv:boofcv-learning  0.28
- - a level        2 dependency among 1 (possibly transitive) uses

-2018-01-20 16:12  0.28 ***
+   - a level 2 dependencies among 1 (possibly transitive) uses 2018-01-20 16:12  0.28 ***

 ========================================================================
 Presently in use: org.boofcv:boofcv-recognition  0.28
- - a level        2 dependency among 1 (possibly transitive) uses

-2018-01-20 16:13  0.28 ***
+   - a level 2 dependencies among 1 (possibly transitive) uses 2018-01-20 16:13  0.28 ***

 ========================================================================
 Presently in use: org.boofcv:boofcv-sfm  0.28
- - a level        2 dependency among 1 (possibly transitive) uses

-2018-01-20 16:13  0.28 ***
+   - a level 2 dependencies among 1 (possibly transitive) uses 2018-01-20 16:13  0.28 ***

 ========================================================================
 Presently in use: org.boofcv:boofcv-swing  0.28
- - a level        2 dependency among 1 (possibly transitive) uses

-2018-01-20 16:11  0.28 ***
+   - a level 2 dependencies among 1 (possibly transitive) uses 2018-01-20 16:11  0.28 ***

 ========================================================================
 Presently in use: org.codehaus.jackson:jackson-core-asl  1.9.13
- - a level        4 dependency among 1 (possibly transitive) uses

-2012-11-06 16:27  1.9.11
+   - a level 4 dependencies among 1 (possibly transitive) uses 2012-11-06 16:27  1.9.11
 2012-10-02 01:38  1.8.11
 2012-09-24 02:55  1.9.10